Maxim-Ivanov/TranscriptomeReconstructoR/README.md

 ## User manual

-The vignette contains everything you want to know about TranscriptomeReconstructoR:
+The vignette contains everything you want to know about *TranscriptomeReconstructoR*:

 * A simple usage scenario (the example dataset is provided);
 * Detailed description of the underlying algorithm;